What is AI governance?

 - Schedule reviews: AI models can drift, meaning that their accuracy or fairness declines over time.
 Aim to schedule periodic check-ups to make sure your systems remain reliable.

 - Establish a formal oversight team: This extra step is optional, but it can offer many benefits for companies that rely heavily on AI.
-A dedicated oversight team could regularly audit algorithms for bias, confirm data is being used appropriately, ensure compliance with any regulations and refine procedures to keep up with evolving technology.
+A dedicated oversight team could review how AI tools are selected, used and monitored within the organisation.

 Related: Compliance and risk management: how they differ